Chris Barnett

-Christopher James Barnett (born June 14, 1986) is an American professional mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship.
+Christopher James Barnett (born June 14, 1986) is an American professional mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

 Barnett was born in Zaragoza, Spain, where his father was stationed as a United States Air Force captain.
 Around the age of four, the family returned to the United States and after bouncing around they settled in Georgia.
 Both of his parents are black belts in Taekwondo, and he started training the martial art around the age of five.
-Barnett went to Campbellsville University and University of South Florida and graduated with a Bachelor's Degree.
+Barnett went to Campbellsville University and University of South Florida and graduated with a bachelor's degree.
 At Campbellsville, Barnett competed in Wrestling on a scholarship and began training in Judo.
 Barnett received an invitation to try out mixed martial arts after showing his moves in a dance battle, and started training immediately.

 Mixed martial arts career

 Early career

 Starting his professional career in 2009, Barnett fought primarily in Xtreme Fighting Championships and started 5–0 with four knockouts.
 He also fought in other notable Asian organizations, such as Rizin Fighting Federation, Road Fighting Championship, and Inoki Genome Federation.